 Brioche dough should not be intimidating to make in the slightest.
 Once you know the basic steps needed to create the dough, and the appropriate timings for prooving the dough, you'll be a master in no time.

-For the brioche dough the main elements to remember are that the dough needs to mix for long enough for the gluten formation to occur at the right level.
-The dough needs to be soft, supple, shiny and smooth.
-And don't scrimp on the two proofing times- this ensures the light and airy texture.
+For the brioche dough, the main elements to remember are that the dough needs to mix for long enough for the gluten formation to occur at the right level.
+The dough needs to be soft, supple, shiny, and smooth.
+And don't scrimp on the two proofing times- this ensures a light and airy texture.
 They may seem like a slow process to make, but trust in that very process as some things are worth the wait!!

 For the blackberry glaze, the key is to get the correct consistency to dip the donuts into.
 Too runny and it won't hold to the donuts, and too thick and you'll struggle to dunk and coat the top of each donut.